Arijit-datascience/CIFAR10_Image_Recognition/README.md

   - [x] _greyscale_
 - [x] Minimun _87_% Test Accuracy: _**Achieved max of 89.35%**_
 - [x] Total Parameters below _100K_: _**96,436 Parameters**_

+### Notes:

+* In place of Max pooling, we have employed a "Depthwise Convolution" with kernel size of 3 and stride of 2, which reduced the channel size to half.
+* The usage of Depthwise Convolution greatly reduced the number of parameters required as there is only one depth filter for each input channel.

 ### Collaborators
 Abhiram Gurijala